 You also get an audio guide (to be collected at the entrance), available in English, Arabic, Chinese, French, German, Hebrew, Italian, Portuguese, Russian, and Spanish.

 Adult ticket (15+ years): 19 Euros

 Child ticket (5 to 14 years): 14 Euros

 If you book the Santiago Bernabeu Guided Tour, an official Real Madrid CF guide takes you on a 90 minute Real Madrid extravaganza.

 There is nothing better than learning about the most exceptional football club from an expert.

-The official guide of the club answers all your questions about the history, facilities, players, matches, etc. of Real Madrid.
+The club’s official guide answers all your questions about the history, facilities, players, matches, etc., of Real Madrid.

 Each group has not more than 30 participants.